jdmartinev/ArtificialIntelligenceIM/Week01/Readme.md

 2018 | [Automatic Machine Translation](https://arxiv.org/abs/1803.05567) (Chinese-to-English)
 2020 | [Image Captioning](https://arxiv.org/abs/2009.13682)

-Over the past few years we have witnessed huge successes with large language models, such as BERT and GPT-3.
+Over the past few years, we have witnessed huge successes with large language models, such as BERT and GPT-3.
 This happened mostly due to the fact that there is a lot of general text data available that allows us to train models to capture the structure and meaning of texts, pre-train them on general text collections, and then specialize those models for more specific tasks.
 We will learn more about [Natural Language Processing](../5-NLP/README.md) later in this course.

 ## 🚀 Challenge